 Drain and cool the eggs under cold running water, or in a bowl of cold water.

 Starting at the wide end, peel the eggs.
-Chop coarsely and add to the bowl with the potatoes.

-To Make in Advance - Combine the dressing ingredients in a jar; cover and refrigerate.
+- To Make in Advance: Combine the dressing ingredients in a jar; cover and refrigerate.
 Prepare the eggs and potatoes and refrigerate them in a large bowl with the chopped onion and celery.
 Combine the ingredients an hour or two before serving time.
 Keep the salad refrigerated or in a cooler until serving time.